 - €8 for an adult or free one-time entry with a Vienna Pass

 If you like a bit of rattle and roll in your life, then front up to the Remise museum, which has a large tram shed full to the brim with vehicles from over 150 years of public transport.

 The museum takes you along the history of municipal transport in Vienna, from an 1868 two-horse open car and 1884 steam tramway all the way through to a subway simulator (unfortunately closed on my visit).

 As such, you get to see (from the outside only) an awful lot of wonderful old-timer trams, with the occasional other type of vehicle thrown in for good measure.
-So, for example, a recent addition to the collection is the very bus that fell into the Danube after the collapse of the Reichsbrücke bridge in 1976:
+So, for example, a recent addition to the collection is the bus that fell into the Danube river after the collapse of the Reichsbrücke bridge in 1976.

 The vehicles are one of three main elements to the museum.
 The second is a series of interactive information stations that offer insights into some milestone, era or concept relevant to the evolution of Vienna’s public transport system.
 You (or the kids) get to press buttons and enjoy other playful options.

 Labels on the vehicles and summary displays at each of the interactive stations include English translations.
 However, individual exhibits and activities within those stations tend to feature German text only.